 The effects of different assembly resolution options are displayed as a table in the Mixed Name Resolution section, for simple and assembly-qualified type names.

 If typeName does not specify an assembly name, typeResolver is always called.
 If typeName specifies an assembly name, typeResolver is called only when the assembly name is successfully resolved.
 If assemblyResolver or standard assembly probing returns null, typeResolver is not called.

 The typeResolver method receives three arguments:

-The assembly to search or Nothing if typeName does not contain an assembly name.
+The assembly to search or null if typeName does not contain an assembly name.

 The simple name of the type.
 In the case of a nested type, this is the outermost containing type.
 In the case of a generic type, this is the simple name of the generic type.

 A Boolean value that is true if the case of type names is to be ignored.